dmauyl/triangletracker/README.md

 Michael Odongo

 # Project name: triangle-tracker
-This an independent project done as  of moringa prep javascript bootcamp
+This an independent project done as  part of moringa school prep javascript bootcamp